Virtual Fracture Clinic (VFC)

 Refer Ortho on-call

-Small avulsion fractures of talus / calcaneum
+Small avulsion fractures of calcaneum

 Black boot